nhsengland/it-standards/application-development/common-dev/readme.md

 All development:

+* MUST NOT START unless clearly defined scope, requirements, resources (including both business and technical stakeholders), and plans are available.
 * MUST follow the [common standards](../common-dev)
 * MUST use open standards wherever possible.
 * MUST use the [standard license and copyright](./code-license-and-copyright.md).
 * MUST follow the NHS and UK Government (Cabinet Office Government Digital Service) Design Manual's.
 * MUST follow the security guidelines set out by the National Cyber Security Centre (NCSC).
-* MUST meet WAI standards for accessibility.
+* MUST meet WCAG standards for accessibility.
 * SHOULD follow the security guidelines set out by NIST.

 ## Other